Serbo-Bulgarian War: 16–19 November

-Knyaz Alexander I arrived on the evening of 16 November to find a well prepared defensive position manned by 9 battalions, plus some 2000 volunteers and 32 guns, commanded by Major Guchev.
+Prince Alexander I arrived on the evening of 16 November to find a well-prepared defensive position manned by 9 battalions, plus some 2000 volunteers and 32 guns, commanded by Major Guchev.
 The position consisted of nearly 4 km of trenches and artillery redoubts on either side of the main road on a ridge in front of Slivnitsa city.
 To the right was steep mountainous terrain whilst the left wing had the easier Visker Hills towards Breznik.

 The three Serbian centre divisions also arrived on 16 November and halted to recover after the fierce Bulgarian delaying action in the Dragoman Pass.
-The Morava division was at some distance from its objective Breznik which lay to the south.
+The Morava division was at some distance from its objective, Breznik, which lay to the south.
 The northern advance was bogged down along the Danube.

 The morning of 17 November came with rain and mist but not the expected Serbian attack.
-By 10 in the morning, Alexander ordered three battalions to advance on the right.
-They surprised the Danube division, who eventually rallied and pushed them back.
-The main Serbian attack began on the centre largely unsupported by artillery which had insufficient range.
+By 10 a.m., Alexander ordered three battalions to advance on the right.
+They surprised the Danube division, which eventually rallied and pushed them back.
+The main Serbian attack began on the centre largely unsupported by artillery that had insufficient range.
 The weight of Bulgarian fire forced them back with some 1,200 casualties.
-A relief column led by Captain Benderev recaptured the heights on the right and forced the Danube division back to the road.
+A relief column, led by Captain Benderev, recaptured the heights on the right and forced the Danube division back to the road.

-At daybreak on 18 November the Serbians attacked the weaker left flank of the Bulgarian line.
-Just in time two battalions of the Preslav Regiment arrived to shore up the position.
+At daybreak on 18 November, the Serbians attacked the weaker left flank of the Bulgarian line.
+Just in time, two battalions of the Preslav Regiment arrived to shore up the position.
 Further attacks in the centre were repulsed with heavy Serbian casualties and Benderev captured two further positions in the mountains.

-On 19 November the Serbians concentrated two divisions for an attack on the Bulgarian left near Karnul (today Delyan, Sofia Province) in an attempt to join up with the Morava division.
-However, three battalions of Bulgarian troops led by Captain Popov from Sofia had held the Morava division in the Visker Hills and the flanking move failed.
+On 19 November, the Serbians concentrated two divisions for an attack on the Bulgarian left near Karnul (today Delyan, Sofia Province) in an attempt to join up with the Morava division.
+However, three battalions of Bulgarian troops led by Captain Popov from Sofia had held the Morava division in the Visker Hills, and the flanking move failed.
 Alexander now ordered a counterattack which pushed the Serbians back on both flanks although nightfall prevented a complete collapse.

 19–28 November

 Slivnitsa was the decisive battle of the war.
-The Serbians fought only limited rearguard actions as they retreated and by 24 November they were back in Serbia.
-The Timok Division in the north continued the siege of Vidin until 29 November.
+The Serbians fought only limited rearguard actions as they retreated and by 24 November were back in Serbia.
+The Timok Division, in the north, continued the Siege of Vidin until 29 November.

 The main Bulgarian army crossed the border in two strong divisions (Guchev and Nikolaev), supported by flanking columns, and converged on Pirot.
-The Serbian army dug in on the heights west of the town.
-On 27 November the Bulgarian Army flanked the right of the Serbian position with Knyaz Alexander personally leading the final attack.
-The Serbians abandoned Pirot, retreated towards Niš and called a general mobilization of their military reservists, but they did not arrive at the front before the cease-fire.
+The Serbian Army dug in on the heights west of the town.
+On 27 November the Bulgarian Army flanked the right of the Serbian position with Prince Alexander personally leading the final attack.
+The Serbians abandoned Pirot, retreated towards Niš and called a general mobilization of their military reservists, but they did not arrive at the front before the ceasefire.